gluobe/cloud-native-track-kubernetes/lab-01/README.md

 ## Task 3: Running minikube

-To start minikube run the following command (it might take a couple of minutes before minikube has started):
+To start minikube run the `minikube start` command (it might take a couple of minutes before minikube has started):

 ```
+minikube start

 😄  minikube v0.35.0 on darwin (amd64)
 💡  Tip: Use 'minikube start -p <name>' to create a new cluster, or 'minikube delete' to delete this one.
 🏃  Re-using the currently running virtualbox VM for "minikube" ...